Go to the Sugar Altar: Critical reception

 The Washington Post wrote that the "album of pithy art-punk tunes soon dissipates into a series of cryptic musical sketches, but such opening songs as 'Canyon' and 'How About Hero' out-Pixie the Amps (Kim's latest band)."

+Ian Watson, writing in Melody Maker, describe it as "one startling debut", noting that although "[it] may seem rather slap-dash and half-baked in places, [...], that's only to be expected given the circumstances.
+The follow-up will be amazing."